DouglasTitze/DouglasTitze.github.io/_posts/2023-04-22-Check-If-N-Its-Double-Exist.md

     def checkIfExist(self, arr: List[int]) -> bool:
         nums = {}

+        # Fill the nums dictionary with each element
+        # and an array of its indicies
         for i,n in enumerate(arr):
             x = nums.get(n,[])
             x.append(i)
             nums[n] = x

+        # Iterate through each number in the array
         for i,n in enumerate(arr):

+            # If the double of n exists in nums
             if n*2 in nums:

+                # Verifiy the double exists at a different index than i
                 for j in nums[n*2]:

+                    # If the index is the same, then go to the next index
                     if j == i: continue

+                    # If met; return True
                     return True

         return False